solariachip/solariachip.github.io/_posts/2023-04-24-Questioning-and-Filtering.md

 *Is what you are about to share Good in any way?* \
 *Is there anything about this story Useful?*

 Whatever story the man wanted to tell Socrates had failed all three tests and Socrates walked away firmly disinterested.
-"If what you gave to say isn't remotely true, good, or useful then what good reason is there to believe in it?"
+"If what you have to say isn't remotely true, good, or useful then what good reason is there to believe in it?"

 Ironically, this lesson may not even be completely true, as its Socratic origin remains widely unaccounted for, particularly due to the fact that the inscrutable Socrates himself wrote nothing.
 The maxim has origins in East Asian practices taught in Hinduism in the  [Manusmriti](https://www.wisdomlib.org/hinduism/book/manusmriti-with-the-commentary-of-medhatithi/d/doc202173.html) and is a Muslim proverb reflected in the [Sai Satcharitra](http://www.shirdibooks.com/sai-satcharitra-chapters/).
 It appears in the Buddhist tradition of the [*samma vaca*](https://www.accesstoinsight.org/ptf/dhamma/sacca/sacca4/samma-vaca/index.html), or the five factors of the right speech: